Sham17834/2026_data_analytics_portfolio/README.md

 **Key Deliverables & Insights:**

-- Cleaned and transformed raw order data using SQL and Python to ensure accuracy and consistency.
+- Cleaned and transformed raw order data using Excel to ensure accuracy and consistency.
 - Identified a major operational issue where **66% of orders were delayed or cancelled**, strongly correlated with a low **average rating of 3.00**.
 - Performed customer segmentation and found **Teenagers as the highest-spending segment (RM 1.65M)**.
 - Discovered **Multan as the top-performing city (RM 1.0M+ revenue)**, outperforming capital cities.
 - Monitored overall performance with **Total Revenue of RM 4.8M** and **Average Order Value (AOV) of RM 800**.
-- Built an interactive Power BI dashboard with KPIs, filters, and city-level drilldowns.
+- Built an interactive Tableau dashboard with KPIs, filters, and city-level drilldowns.

 ---